MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

 }
 ```

+Next, we’ll look at how to show the UI for adding a voice command for this action.

 ## Showing the system UI for adding a voice shortcut

-Once you have an action that has a suggested voice phrase, you can add code to your application that will let the user add a voice shortcut directly in your app, using the system UI to record their custom phrase.
-You call this and pass in a `UIViewController` to present the UI:
+Once you have an action with a suggested voice phrase you can add code to your application that will let the user add a voice shortcut directly in your app.
+Flint will present the system UI to record their custom phrase, using your phrase as inspiration.

+You call `addVoiceShortcut` and pass in the input to the action that the shortcut should use (e.g. a specific document) and a `UIViewController` to present the UI:

 ```swift
 class YourViewController: UIViewController {